1nhp/1nhp/README.md

 Im a 16 year old whose is a passionate self thaught programmer and is trying to be one
 <br><br>
 # MY HOBBIES
-Web Developer, Programmer, Video Editor, Basketball(yes lol), Gamer, Linux masochist, Microslop hater
+Web Developer, Programmer, Video Editor, Basketball(yes lol), Gamer.

 ### WEB DEVELOPMENT